 Source: Office for National Statistics

 17. Not all jobs in IT have grown and there have been some marked differences in the rate of growth between particular jobs.
-Recent years have seen a fall in the number of operator jobs consistent with the shift from mainframe applications to Pcs..
+Recent years have seen a fall in the number of operator jobs consistent with the shift to automated operation and the increased use of computers by non-specialists.
 There has been a small increase in the numbers employed as managers and (hardware) engineers.
 Over 60% of the recent substantial increase in employment of IT practitioners has been in software engineer and analyst/programmer jobs.
-This reflects business needs to install new (e.g. network) systems (fuelled by economic growth and the spread of Internet technologies) and to prepare existing systems or develop new system for the Year 2000 date change and launch of EMU.
+This reflects business needs to install new (e.g. network) systems (fuelled by economic growth and the spread of Internet technologies) and to prepare existing systems or develop new systems for the Year 2000 date change and launch of EMU.

 *Skills 99 - Report to the Department of Trade and Industry by AISS and IT NTO